What is binge eating disorder?

 - feeling out of control regarding what and how much is eaten and when to stop.

-Although binge eating can occur with a number of different medical conditions, BED is a particular mental health condition that involves psychological distress associated with binge episodes.
+Although binge eating can occur with a number of different medical conditions, binge eating disorder (BED) is a particular mental health condition that involves psychological distress associated with binge episodes.
 Many individuals with BED may have struggled with dieting before their binge episodes began.

 Someone who has binge eating disorder does not compensate for the binges, for example by purging or exercising.
 Compensation is seen in bulimia nervosa.